10.8 Current debates and reforms

 Two main debates essentially have taken place on the field of youth work in the last few years: one is the development of the impact evaluation work on the field of youth work, and the other concerns the recognition of competences young people gain through youth work and volunteer activities.

 In Hyvän Mitta –project (2016–2019) the evaluation processes of impacts and effectiveness was developed in multiple societal organisations, and thanks to that work a guide book was created to support the evaluation work by various actors (Anoschkin 2019).
 Sofia Laine and Marja Moisala (2021) used Anoschkin’s impact chain model in their research about the impact evaluation of online youth work and argued, that when developing the impact evaluation of online work, the overall impact evaluation of youth work must be taken into account due to the fact that the objectives are ultimately the same.
 Nevertheless, as they point out, the realities of online environments must be considered, so the short-term nature of online encounters and the anonymity of young participants can be taken into consideration as well.
-The impact evaluation of youth work has been one of the main themes, also in the research projects of targeted youth work (Vauhkonen & Hoikkala 2020), workshop activities (Kinnunen 2016), open-access youth work (Evaluation tool testing project 2018–2021 by Finnish Youth Research Network) and the impacts of Erasmus+ activities in Finnish context (Jousilahti, Hokkanen & Surakka 2019).
+The impact evaluation of youth work has been one of the main themes, also in the research projects (following publications are available in Finnish) of targeted youth work (Vauhkonen & Hoikkala 2020), workshop activities (Kinnunen 2016), open-access youth work (Evaluation tool testing project 2018–2021 by Finnish Youth Research Network) and the impacts of Erasmus+ activities in Finnish context (Jousilahti, Hokkanen & Surakka 2019).

 As recommended in Youth Work in the Spotlight.
 Guide to Recommendation CM/Rec(2017)4 of the Committee of Ministers of the Council of Europe to member States on youth work, the local governments should invest in the recognition of competences gained through youth work and non formal and informal learning by promoting the recognition of competences developed through participating in and delivering youth work, and by giving increased support to implementing the existing and future European frameworks and agendas on the recognition of non-formal and informal learning.
 The Youth Work Centre of Expertise Kentauri improves the identification and recognition of young people’s competence by its Digital Competence Disc (Digitaalinen Osaamiskiekko, funded by the Ministry of Education and Culture), which allows young people to convert the competence they have developed in their free time into ECTS credits and suggests ways to make use of the prior learning in their studies.
 Kentauri has also developed competence badges (supported by Open Badge Factory), which are standard, verifiable, portable, and shareable digital micro-credentials with embedded information about the skills and achievements of their recipients.
-Kentauri has seven different badges (support person, team leader, salesperson, communicator, peer supporter, event actor and educator), which support the identification and recognition of young volunteers' non-formal and informal competence in their studies or in relation to their potential employers.
+Kentauri has seven different badges (support person, team leader, salesperson, communicator, peer supporter, event actor and educator), which support the identification and recognition of young volunteers' non-formal and informal competence in their studies or in relation to their potential employers, see more in Youth Wiki Finland 2.10 Current debates and reforms.